1. Setting up Your Julia Environment#

 Note

 While Conda is the easiest way to install jupyter, it is not strictly required.
 With any python you can install with pip install jupyter.
-Alternatively you can let IJulia install its own version of Conda by following these instructions, or use the direct support for Jupyter notebooks in VS Code - which does no Python installation at all.
+Alternatively you can let IJulia install its own version of Conda by following these instructions.

 1.3.2.
 Install Julia#